walles/waitinator/README.md

 # TODO

 - Add a version / build number somewhere in the UI
-- Add source code link somewhere in the UI
 - Bold the lower bound time left number
 - Don't crash when going to the second screen and then back to the first screen again.
 Right now we crash on the periodic 0.5s timer.